The House Of Stuart

 The unruly Catholic Highland clans were percieved as a threat to William's government.
 Consequently, the Highland chiefs were ordered to take the Oath of Allegiance by 1st January, 1692.
 The chief of the McDonald's of Glencoe delayed taking the oath until late December,1691, and was informed on arrival at Fort William, that it could only be carried out in the presence of a sheriff and the nearest was forty miles away at Inverrary.
 Macdonald proceeded there to take the oath, but after the allotted deadline.

 Sir John Dalrymple, the Secretary of Scotland despised the lawless clans, seizing the opportunity presented by MacDonald, he issued instructions to remove "that set of thieves" the McDonald's of Glencoe.
 The certificate of McDonald's late oath was sent to Edinburgh but the government were not duly informed of McDonald's taking of the oath.

 Campbell of Glenlyon, with over a hundred armed men, had enjoyed the McDonald's hospitality for a number of days, when on 13th February, they slaughtered men, women and children, in all nearly forty people were killed, a few of them managed to escape to the safety of the hills.

 In the summer of 1695, the Scottish Parliament conducted an enquiry into the Glencoe affair and voted that it was a murder, naming those whom it considered responsible.
 William was asked directly to bring those responsible to justice but did nothing to comply with the request.
+The Massacre of Glencoe